VicFC/Sudoku/README.md

 # Sudoku
-Game coded in Python with TKinter.
+Game coded in Python with Tkinter.
 Game is also originally in Spanish.